 Things to do: Set out on foot to explore these caves.
 If you know the right people, or if you are not reserved about shelling out some extra bucks then indulge in a yacht party.
 Float on clear water and hold your bae while doing so.

 Fabled beauty and ethereal landscapes are two apt phrases used to describe Thung Teo Forest Natural Park.
-High trees in the darkest of greens, deep emerald-colored water at its purest, wildlife at its maximum ease, and beauty at its unusual prime – the stunning waterfall in the middle of the Natural Park gives off surrealistic charm.
+High trees in the darkest of greens, deep emerald-colored water at its purest, wildlife at its maximum ease, and beauty at its unusual prime – the stunning waterfall in the middle of the Natural Park gives off the surrealistic charm.
 So much beauty and there are no takers for it?
 Not possible!
-Thung Teao Forest Natural Park is one of the best places to visit in Krabi often bustling with for photographers and nature lovers.
-The park offers various opportunities and landscapes to capture this otherworldly beauty in camera or on canvas.
+Thung Teao Forest Natural Park is one of those unmissable spots that should be on the list even if you are looking for places to visit in Krabi in 2 days or 3 days.
+Often bustling with for photographers and nature lovers as the park offers various opportunities and landscapes to capture this otherworldly beauty in camera or on canvas.

 What’s special: Emerald Pool and beautiful landscapes.